 Cynthia Thompson always knew there was something special, approximately the Amelia Givin Library in Mount Holly Springs.
 Its architecture and history make the construction at 114 N. Baltimore St. A fixture of the downtown with design capabilities that catch the attention.
 “It’s gotten a number of the press through the years,” stated Thompson, library director.
 “We are thrilled to be a part of the book.
 It’s outstanding to be blanketed.”

 The brick and brownstone outside is an instance of Richardsonian Romanesque style, named Henry Hobson Richardson, a pre-eminent U.S. Architect of the overdue 19th century.
-The library has all of the style elements in its rusticated or hard stone paintings, the Romanesque arch, the arched doorways and windows, a rounded tower, and an ornate, flowery carved hearth mantle location.
+The library has all the style elements in its rusticated or hard stone paintings, the Romanesque arch, the arched doorways and windows, a rounded tower, and an ornate, flowery carved hearth mantle location.

 But what drew Schiff to the assets had been the Moorish Fretwork okay screens that separate the circular library room and reading rooms from the central foyer.
 Composed of interlacing spindles, the displays are in a woodworking style that survives in just a few different buildings in the U.S., all private homes.